 Once you have configured the Looker user permissions, you can establish a connection between Atlan and Looker.

-To crawl metadata from Looker, complete the following steps.
+To crawl metadata from Looker, review the order of operations and then complete the following steps.

 Select the source